loconsta/GoodMovieWithoutMoney/_includes/tabs/conclusion.md

 <p align="justify"> Here, you can find our final suggestion. </p>
 <p align="justify">  Well graded movies tend to generate money.
-There is little evidence that the higher your budget the higher your revenue is.
+But there is little evidence that the higher your budget the higher your revenue is.
 This result is extremely important for your case.</p>

 <p align="justify"> Concerning the genre of the movie, documentary, horror, mystery, and war movies are good opportunities.
 If you want to earn money and also have a good rating with a low budget, you should concentrate on documentaries only.
 If your goal is to earn money with a low budget, documentary, horror, and mystery genres are the best.
 Finally, if you want to have a good rating with a low budget, documentary and war movies are the best.</p>